Skallad/readme/README.md

     -   #### First Time Visitor Goals

-        1. As a First Times Visitor, I want to quickly understand and learn what the site is about and the reason for its origin.
+        1. As a First Time Visitor, I want to quickly understand and learn what the site is about and the reason for its origin.
         2. As a First Time Visitor, I want the site to be easily understood as well as to clearly understand the site's layout.
         3. As a First Time Visitor, I want to explore the content of the site and its functions and eventually further explore the creator's social media to learn more about them and the project.